csmcallister/beular-api/README.md

 ### Application Configuration

-For simplicity, all config is kept in `config.py`.
+For simplicity, all configuration details are kept in `config.py`.

 ## Deploy